syndesisio/fuse-online-install/README.md

 # local repository="fuse7"
 ```

+When the config file is setup a release is performed by simply calling `bash release.sh`.
+Some options are available, see below for which one.

 The release process will perform the following steps (the variables are taken from `fuse_ignite_config.sh`):

 * Clone https://github.com/syndesisio/syndesis